 Off Campus Opportunities

-There is a glassblowing studio in Boston, which is accessible by T.
+There is a glassblowing studio in Boston, which is accessible by the MBTA.

 Maud Morgan Arts, a dynamic community arts center in Harvard Square named in honor of the noted artist and community resident Maud Morgan (1903-1999), offers a wide range of programs for all ages.